oracle-livelabs/oci/oci-vision-inventory/create-model/create-model.md

 ## Introduction

 In this lab, you will create an OCI Vision project and an OCI Vision custom model.
 A custom model can be created with a minimum of 10 images, which we have provided.
+For production models though, we recommend using many more images for training.

 An OCI Vision custom model can be created in quick mode (up to 1 hour), regular mode (up to 24 hours), or custom mode.
-In the lab steps, we propose the quick mode, with a fast completion of the workshop in mind.
-Whenever suitable, we recommend the regular mode.
+In the lab steps, we will use quick mode training since we're limited on time.

 ### Objectives